saurabh7517/swiftkart/README.md

 # swiftkart app
-This app is an mock online store.
+This app is a mock online store.
 React's Context API is used to manage state for complete front end application.

 ## Tech Stack
 - FrontEnd